J00MZ/kaholo-docker/README.md

-# Production Map - Docker Config
+# Kaholo - Docker Config

-This is a dockerized implementation of production-map (http://www.productionmap.com/) Current implementation includes mongodb, production-map-server and production-map-base-agent.
+This is a dockerized implementation of Kaholo (https://kaholo.io/) Current implementation includes mongodb, kaholo-server and kaholo-agent.

-## Running pm server Using Docker compose
+## Running kaholo server Using Docker compose
 You can run the pm-server image using docker compose Navigate to the pm-server directory and run docker compose
 ```